GreatSchools: Addition of school climate data

 In August 2021, GreatSchools became the first school information site to add school climate data to its school profiles.
 GreatSchools first piloted the publication of these data in Illinois using responses from the Illinois State Board of Education's 5Essentials Survey, an evidence-based system designed to drive improvement in schools nationwide.
 This survey has been validated by the University of Chicago Consortium on School Research and shown to predict the likelihood of school improvement in school climate and student outcomes.
 GreatSchools awarded 452 Illinois public schools — 66% of which serve a high percentage of students from low-income families — its inaugural Thrive Award, which was based on schools achieving a designated threshold of success across the five areas of the 5Essentials Survey and therefore indicating they are "well-organized for improvement."

 In December 2021, GreatSchools added school climate data to its profiles of more than 1,700 schools within the New York City Department of Education.
-The data was sourced from the Department's annual NYC School Survey, which asks families, students, and teachers to reflect on six components of a strong school culture: rigorous instruction, supportive environment, collaborative teachers, effective school leadership, strong family-community ties, and trust.
+The data was sourced from the Department's annual NYC School Survey, which asks families, students, and teachers to reflect on six components of a strong school culture: instruction, environment, teachers, school leadership, family-community ties, and trust.

+National and local data partnerships

+GreatSchools has partnered with a number of national and local organizations to add new information to school profiles and connect parents of differing socioeconomic groups with its school quality information.
+Data partnerships include: